PJWalker/daggerheart/content/Rules/items/Vial of Darksmoke Recipe.md

-# VIAL OF DARKSMOKE RECIPE
+# Vial of Darksmoke Recipe

 As a downtime move, you can mark a Stress to craft a Vial of Darksmoke.